 The Company's equity securities at December 31, 2013 included common stock and warrants of Acceleron Pharma, Inc. ("Acceleron"), which the Company accounts for as available-for-sale marketable securities.
 In September 2013, Acceleron successfully closed on an initial public offering ("IPO") and as a result, the Company's investment in preferred stock was converted to common stock.
 Prior to the IPO, the Company's investment in Acceleron was accounted for under the cost method as Acceleron was a privately held company over which the Company did not exercise significant influence.
-The Company's investment in Acceleron was \$8.7 million at March 31, 2013 and was included within "Other Assets" in the accompanying consolidated balance sheets.
+The Company's investment in Acceleron was \$8.7 million at March 31, 2013 and was included within "Debtors" in the accompanying consolidated balance sheets.

-The Company's investment in Civitas Therapeutics, Inc. ("Civitas") was \$2.0 million and \$0.8 million at December 31, 2013 and March 31, 2013, respectively, which was recorded within "Other assets" in the accompanying condensed consolidated balance sheets.
+The Company's investment in Civitas Therapeutics, Inc. ("Civitas") was \$2.0 million and \$0.8 million at December 31, 2013 and March 31, 2013, respectively, which was recorded within "Debtors" in the accompanying condensed consolidated balance sheets.
 In September 2013, the Company invested an additional \$1.2 million and converted a promissory note in the amount of \$1.2 million into 844,415 shares of Civitas Series B preferred stock.
 The Company is accounting for its investment in Civitas Series B preferred stock under the cost method of accounting as the Series B preferred stock is not considered to be "in-substance" common stock.
-The Company is accounting for its investment in
+The Company is accounting for its investment in Civitas' Series A preferred stock under the equity method as the Series A preferred stock is considered to be "in-substance" common stock and the Company believes it may be able to exercise significant influence over the operating and financial policies of Civitas.
+During the nine months ended December 31, 2013 and the twelve months ended March 31, 2012, the Company recorded a reduction in its investment in Civitas of \$1.2 million and \$1.2 million, respectively, which represented the Company's proportionate share of Civitas' net losses for these periods.
+The Company will continue to record its proportionate share of Civitas' net income or loss in future periods.

-4. INVESTMENTS (Continued)
+3. INVESTMENTS (Continued)